-By Anke Vander Linden - Marketing intern - about 1 year ago
+By Anke Vander Linden - Stagiaire - over 4 years ago

 For five weeks, I’ve been a marketing intern at Skryv as part of my business engineering degree at the VUB.
 One of the goals of Skryv is to formulate their value proposition more clearly.
 In order to work on this, they asked some help and looked for an intern.
 So this is how I got into the company!
 Let’s find out more about my experience.